openfoodfoundation/OFNSuperAdminGuide---Master/ofn-platform-configuration/general-settings.md

 **Site URL:** e.g. openfoodnetwork.org.au

+*Note: You will need to restart the Open Food Netowrk unicorn service for the change of URL to apply (e.g. when an email verification is sent for new sign ups).
+Login via SSH to your server and run the cmd: `sudo systemctl restart unicorn_openfoodnetwork.service` or alternatively, reboot the server.*

 Then scroll down to see further settings.
 Emulate tick boxes as in image below or vary if obvious for your instance e.g. currency.

 ## **Security Settings**